 To prevent iPhone users from suffering financial loss through their online payment systems, Alipay recommended all iPhone users to disable or lower the password-free quota for mobile payments.

-Go to Alipay app, click on ME > Settings > Payment Settings.
+1. Go to the Alipay app, click on ME > Settings > Payment Settings.

-So you should take precautions, such as using strong passwords and use different passwords for your accounts and apps and ensuring you’re using real apps versus malicious ones.
+4. So you should take precautions, such as using strong passwords and use different passwords for your accounts and apps, and ensuring you’re using real apps versus malicious ones.

-In addition, you should add an extra layer of security to your account by enabling two-factor authentication for your Apple ID.
+5. In addition, you should add an extra layer of security to your account.
+For more information, see enable two-factor authentication for your Apple ID.
 To do this, go to Settings > iCloud.
 Tap your Apple ID > Password & Security.
 Tap on Setup Two-Factor Authentication > Continue.
 Then follow the onscreen instruction to complete it.

-Once you turn on two-factor authentication, you can access your account only through devices you trust.
-When logging in to a new device for the first time, it is asked for entering both the password and the six-digit verification code that is automatically displayed on the trusted device.
+6. Once you turn on two-factor authentication, you can access your account only through devices you trust.
+The first time to logging in to a new device, it is asked for entering a password and the verification code.

-As a result, even if your account password has been compromised and there is no verification code, criminals cannot log in to your account on the new device.
+7. As a result, even if your account password has been stolen, criminals cannot log in to your account on the new device because there is no verification code.

 Mobile payment attack techniques continue to evolve.
 There are many attack points, but the most critical we see are summarized in the table below: